itom-project/itom/docs/userDoc/source/07_plugins/development/pluginStructure.rst

     Further information about the common parts of the plugin class, independent on the plugin's type, see :ref:`plugin-class`.
 For detailed information about the implementation of the different plugin types, see :ref:`plugin-class-dataio`, :ref:`plugin-class-actuator` or :ref:`plugin-class-algo`.

-Communication between |itom|, Python and each plugin
+Communication between itom, Python and each plugin
 ----------------------------------------------------

 The communication to plugins of type **actuator** and **dataIO** is only possible by calling the public methods defined in the base classes **AddInActuator** or **AddInDataIO**.
 In Python, there exist two classes **dataIO** and **actuator**.
 Both have an interface that is analog to the corresponding interface **AddInActuator** or **AddInDataIO** in C++.
 Therefore, if a certain method of these classes is called in python, the call is redirected to the corresponding plugin-method.
 However, this call is executed across a thread-change, since both python and each plugin (besides the algorith-plugins) "live" in their own thread.